conradakunga/Blog/_posts/2025-02-14-getting-the-executing-net-version.md

 9.0.200
 ```

-If you want a little more information, you execute the following command
+If you want a little more information, you execute the following command:

 ```bash
 dotnet --info
 ```

-This will print for you much more detailed information
+This will print for you much more detailed information:

 ```plaintext
 .NET SDK: